pyg-team/pytorch_geometric/docs/source/tutorial/multi_gpu_vanilla.rst

            # Add global node index information:
            subgraph_loader.data.node_id = torch.arange(data.num_nodes)

-Now that we have our data loaders defined initialize our model and wrap it in DistributedDataParallel
+Now that we have our data loaders defined initialize our model and wrap it in PyTorch's DistributedDataParallel.
+This wrapper on our model manages communication between each rank and reduces loss gradients from each process before updating the models parameters across all ranks.

 .. code-block:: python